 6pm Choral Evensong: "When we first came to live in Abinger Hammer, one of the first things we did was look to see what services are available at the local churches and to our delight we discovered that Evensong was sung at St James where there is a wonderful choir which bring a special joy to the service .
 Why go to evensong?
 So we asked ourselves the question 'What makes Evensong so special for us?
 Each of us had deep memories going back to childhood.
 But there is more; The liturgy of Evensong is made up wonderful centuries old prayers, songs and psalms, in particular The Nunc Dimittis, the Song of Simeon; and the Magnificat, Mary's song.
 Here the core Christian beliefs are encapsulated.
 In many churches Evensong is no longer - low attendance often the reason given for its demise; but that is to miss the point - although the congregation may be small in number, the prayers at Evensong are said for everyone everywhere.
 As evening falls, we gather for a worship that is reverential, deeply prayerful and contemplative; a time to come to a place of stillness set apart where one also feels the silent witness of countless generations of worshipers down the centuries are with us.
 Yet also there is a strong sense of a close community coming together to be in God's presence, asking for God's love and support for the week ahead" Parishioner

-Click here for details of services (and music) for the next six weeks or so at St James' and Christchurch.
-See the fservices for the year.
+Click here for details of (and music) for the next six weeks or so at St James'.
+See the to see services for the coming year.

 You can contact the Parish Office here